-Therefore, in the eventual case that someone would try this kind of action derived from the delay by the Health Authority in the process to obtain a marketing authorisation for a patented product, we consider that it is necessary to argue the direct application of the international treaties as a supremacy law which will in fact rule over domestic law.
+Therefore, in the eventual case that a person would try this kind of action derived from the delay by the Health Authority in the process to obtain a marketing authorisation for a patented product, we consider that it is necessary to argue the direct application of the international treaties as a supreme law which will in fact rule over domestic law.

-Notwithstanding that, the IMPI does not allow an extension on patent terms, as said term extensions are not provided in the Patent Law per se; please be advised that our law firm has achieved corrections gaining more time in the expiration date of patents through legal proceedings only for pipeline patents, granted in accordance with Transitory Article 12 of the Mexican Law for the Promotion and Protection of Industrial Property Law enacted back in June 1991.
+Notwithstanding that, the IMPI does not allow an extension on patent terms, as said term extensions are not provided in the Patent law per se; please be advised that our law firm has achieved corrections gaining more time in the expiration date of patents through legal proceedings only for pipeline patents, granted in accordance with Transitory Article 12 of the Mexican Law for the Promotion and Protection of Industrial Property Law, enacted back in June 1991.

-Mexico is now in negotiations of the Transpacific Partnership TPP a free trade agreement with 11 countries, wherein the IP Chapter there is the proposal to include restoration terms for patents derived from delay in the patent prosecution of the approval process.
+Mexico signed already as in the process to implement the Transpacific Partnership (TPP), a free trade agreement with 11 countries, wherein the IP Chapter; there is the proposal to include restoration terms for patents derived from delay in the patent prosecution of the approval process.